|

 has nothing to do with how much dust, etc. accumulates on the wall.

-can be ordered with mounting brackets for mounting to the wall or ceiling.
+ionizer can also be ordered with mounting brackets for mounting to the wall or ceiling.

 Q: